-1. Why did the Lord Jesus curse the Pharisees?
-What exactly was the essence of the Pharisees?
+1. Why the Lord Jesus cursed the Pharisees, and what the essence of the Pharisees was

 Bible Verses for Reference:

 “Why do you also transgress the commandment of God by your tradition?
 For God commanded, saying, Honor your father and mother: and, He that curses father or mother, let him die the death.
 But you say, Whoever shall say to his father or his mother, It is a gift, by whatever you might be profited by me; And honor not his father or his mother, he shall be free.
 Thus have you made the commandment of God of none effect by your tradition.
 You hypocrites, well did Esaias prophesy of you, saying, This people draws near to Me with their mouth, and honors Me with their lips; but their heart is far from Me.
 But in vain they do worship Me, teaching for doctrines the commandments of men” (Mat 15:3–9).